mtsluna/challenge/README.md

 ## Coverage

-This project has 85% of test.
+This project has the maximum amount of coverage.
+In this demo I exclude the utility class like, constants, beans, exceptions, etc.